 JCU does not require students to have computers; however, it is highly recommended that you have your own computer to work on coursework outside of class.
 See details on the pc recommendations page

-For a listing of hardware and software on computers, see computer labs page
+For a listing of all computer labs on campus, see computer labs page.

 At the beginning of each semester, each student is allotted 650 pages of printing through the Papercut system.
 Every black and white page printed counts as a single page, color pages count as 5 pages each.
 Once the 650 pages has been expended, the student will not be able to print.
 More info is available on the pc recommendations page

 Gmail is JCU’s standard web based email package.
 Access your email account and settings at gmail.jcu.edu.
 Settings for IMAP and POP clients can be found at

 Want to forward your JCU email to another email address?
 Log into Gmail and go to “Settings → Forwarding and POP/IMAP” or use this link

 Five policies govern computer and network use at JCU.
 Be sure to understand these policies to avoid violations and consequences.
 Learn more on the policies page